ObserveRTC/schemas/npm-lib/README.md

-packetsRepaired | The total number of packets repaired by either FEC or due to retransmission on the corresponded synchronization source burstPacketsLost | The total number of packets lost in burst (RFC6958) burstPacketsDiscarded | The total number of packets discarded in burst (RFC6958) burstLossCount | The total number of burst happened causes burstPacketsLost on the corresponding synchronization source burstDiscardCount | The total number of burst happened causes burstPacketsDiscarded on the corresponding synchronization source burstLossRate | The fraction of RTP packets lost during bursts proportionally to the total number of RTP packets expected in the bursts on the corresponding synchronization source burstDiscardRate | The fraction of RTP packets discarded during bursts proportionally to the total number of RTP packets expected in the bursts on the corresponding synchronization source
+packetsRepaired | The total number of packets repaired by either FEC or due to retransmission on the corresponded synchronization source burstPacketsLost | The total number of packets lost in burst (RFC6958) burstPacketsDiscarded | The total number of packets discarded in burst (RFC6958) burstDiscardCount | The total number of burst happened causes burstPacketsDiscarded on the corresponding synchronization source burstLossRate | The fraction of RTP packets lost during bursts proportionally to the total number of RTP packets expected in the bursts on the corresponding synchronization source burstDiscardRate | The fraction of RTP packets discarded during bursts proportionally to the total number of RTP packets expected in the bursts on the corresponding synchronization source